datacarpentry/genomics-workshop/dataset.md

 computer.
 We're going to be using it in the cloud or on a High Performance Computer.

 Data package:
+- still working on this

-Data files in the data package
+Data files in the data package (still working on this)
 - SRR098042  - FASTQ files of ZDB172-SE single end reads
 - SRR098043  - FASTQ files of ZDB172-PE paired end reads

-would click on the name of the dataset under Run, for instance 'SRR098042'.
-That takes you to the SRA Run Browser.
-There are gray tabs at the top under the dataset name.
-Click on 'Download'.